TheEdward162/dotfiles/nvidia/README.md

 This script also creates a fake xbps package database in `fakeroot/var/db/xbps/pkgdb-0.38.plist` to trick xbps into thinking all the required packages except for the nvidia driver ones are actually in the fakeroot.
 This is a **hack**, but it should work as long as the required packages are actually installed on your system.

-After running the python script, you will be prompted by `xbps-install` for confirmation, but all other `xbps-install` output will be only printed after the script ends.
+After running the python script, all output of `xbps-install` will only be printed after the script ends.

 ### xorg
 Now you need to create a valid xorg configuration somewhere in `/etc/X11` (for example `/etc/X11/nvidia`).
 Copy `xorg.conf` and `xorg.conf.d` there.
 If you installed your nvidia libraries in a different location, you will need to edit `xorg.conf` as well.
 Edit the lines: